skoskosko/ReactMockup/README.md

 # ReactMockup
 This is an app mockup made for my friend.
-I was made asap so it is not best demostration of good coding practices etc.
+It was made asap so it is not best demostration of good coding practices etc.

 This app is made with expo and is solely for demostration purposes.